litebird/litebird_sim/docs/source/scanning.rst

 spacecraft spins quickly around its spin axis (grey axis), but this axis does not stand still: it performs a precession around the blue axis, which represents the Sun-Earth direction.
-(You should imagine the Earth on the left, and the Sun on the very far left.)
+(You should imagine the Earth on the left and the Sun on the far left.)

-Note that the detectors are not necessarily aligned with the spin axis; in fact, the animation shows the actual direction of observation for two different detectors as two red and green lines: you can see that they are looking quite at two opposite sides of the spin axis.
-Every detector looks along its own direction, but detectors belonging to the same instrument (e.g., LFT) look not far away from each other;
-it is customary to express their pointing directions relative to an «average» direction, called the *boresight direction*, which is the main optical axis of the instrument.
-Since in LiteBIRD there are *three* instruments (LFT, MFT, HFT), there should be *three* boresight directions; however, MFT and HFT share the same telescope, and thus it's customary to show only one boresight for both.
-This is the true meaning of the red and green axes in the video above: the red axis represents the «average» direction where LFT detectors are looking at, and the green axis is the same for MFT/HFT.
+Note that the detectors are not necessarily aligned with the spin axis; in fact, the animation shows the actual direction of observation for two different detectors as two red and green lines: you can see that they are looking at two opposite sides of the spin axis.
+Every detector looks along its direction, but detectors belonging to the same instrument (e.g., LFT) look not far away from each other; it is customary to express their pointing directions relative to an «average» direction, called the *boresight direction*, which is the main optical axis of the instrument.
+In LiteBIRD, there are *three* instruments (LFT, MFT, HFT), so there should be *three* boresight directions; however, MFT and HFT share the same telescope, and thus it is customary to show only one boresight for both.
+This is the true meaning of the red and green axes in the video above: the red axis represents the «average» direction where LFT detectors are looking, and the green axis is the same for MFT/HFT.

 The animation does not show a *third* rotation happening, which is the revolution of the spacecraft around the Sun, taking one year to complete.
 (Including it in the video would have been useless, as it is *really* slow when compared with the spin and precession!).
-This means that the motion of the spacecraft is the composition of *three*
+Thus, the motion of the spacecraft is the composition of *three* rotations:
-rotations:

 1. Rotation of the spacecraft around the spin axis (grey line);